-I wanted to design a simple local fauna, which can be taught in the future local convention (EBOC).
-This turkey vulture is designed based on how I usually see them: during soaring.
-I have to give correct color change on the wings and tail feather.
+I wanted to design a simple local fauna, which can be taught in the future local convention (e.g EBOC).
+This turkey vulture is designed based on how they are usually seen: flying pose.
+I have to give it correct color change on the wings and tail feather.
 Its head is supposed to be red, but it's a shame that paper has only 2 sides and therefore, 2 colors.
 Just think of this as juvenile turkey vulture whose head is still brown.

 Design